NNDEV1/Level1-TextSummarization/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Text summarization refers to the technique of shortening long pieces of text.
 The intention is to create a coherent and fluent summary having only the main points outlined in the document.
 Automatic text summarization is a common problem in machine learning and natural language processing (NLP).
 This project aims to solve that problem by summarizing a short piece of text that is limited to 1024 characters.
-The summarizer works quite well but is limited the size of the text that can be inputted.
+The summarizer works quite well but is limited by the size of the text that can be inputted.

 Here are some resources to learn about text summarization: